Blisto91/dxvk-wiki/Common-issues.md

 Some games assume that `nvapi` is present regardless.
 In this case, spoofing an AMD GPU using the `dxgi.customVendorId` configuration option may help.

 ### Overwatch is broken
 Yes, this is normal, and each time they fix it, the game comes up with another way to break on DXVK.
+Debugging this game is next to impossible, so it's unlikely that any issues with this game will get fixed.
 Use wined3d instead.

 ## Graphical issues
 ### Drivers